scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 ## Format

-Each macroexpand gathering will focus on one area where we'd like to see more Clojure adoption - like education, research, academia, or art.
+Each macroexpand gathering focuses on one area where we'd like to see more Clojure adoption - like education, research, academia, or art.
 Note these areas naturally overlap.

-Meetings will run between 90 minutes to a few hours, mixing short talks with open discussion.
-We'll record key parts and create clear next steps for follow-up.
+Meetings run between 90 minutes to a few hours, mixing short talks with open discussion.
+We record key parts and create clear next steps for follow-up.

 We're keeping things simple and informal to make it easy to join in, share ideas, and find others to work with.